ibm-cloud-docs/satellite/storage-spectrum-scale.md

 	{: pre}

 1. [Configure `sudo`](https://www.ibm.com/docs/en/spectrum-scale/5.1.0?topic=login-configuring-sudo){: external}.
-1. Follow the steps to [install IBM Spectrum Scale packages on Linux systems](https://www.ibm.com/docs/en/spectrum-scale/5.1.0?topic=nodes-installing-spectrum-scale-packages-linux-systems), but make sure that you do not create the cluster in step 4.
+1. Follow the steps to [install {{site.data.keyword.IBM_notm}} Spectrum Scale packages on Linux systems](https://www.ibm.com/docs/en/spectrum-scale/5.1.0?topic=nodes-installing-spectrum-scale-packages-linux-systems), but make sure that you do not create the cluster in step 4.

-1. Follow the steps to [run IBM Spectrum Scale commands without remote root login](https://www.ibm.com/docs/en/spectrum-scale/5.1.0?topic=cgc-running-spectrum-scale-commands-without-remote-root-login){: external}, but do not create a Spectrum Scale cluster.
+1. Follow the steps to [run {{site.data.keyword.IBM_notm}} Spectrum Scale commands without remote root login](https://www.ibm.com/docs/en/spectrum-scale/5.1.0?topic=cgc-running-spectrum-scale-commands-without-remote-root-login){: external}, but do not create a Spectrum Scale cluster.

 1. [Switch to the `sudo` user and create a Spectrum Scale cluster on the worker nodes](https://www.ibm.com/docs/en/spectrum-scale/5.1.0?topic=login-configuring-cluster-use-sudo-wrapper-scripts){: external}.
     * Verify that the cluster is using sudo wrappers.